-For the independent driving section you will be given a series of directions, possibly reinforced by the use of a diagram, or be asked to follow signs and road markings, or a combination of both.
+For the independent driving section you may be given a series of directions, possibly reinforced by the use of a diagram, or be asked to follow signs and road markings or be guided by a Tom Tom Sat Nav.
 Dont worry if you forget the route, just ask the examiner for clarification as and when necessary.
 If you go the wrong way, this is not a cause for failure as long as you do so safely!

 You can make up to FIFTEEN minor driving errors and still pass your test (SIXTEEN or more would result in a fail as you would be regarded as having been very lucky not to have committed a serious or dangerous error!).
 However, if you commit just ONE SERIOUS or ONE DANGEROUS error, you will fail your test.
 Should your examiner feel that you are a danger either to themselves, yourself or to other road users at any time, then your test will be terminated on safety grounds and you will lose your fee.